Authorities say a leading opposition leader, Kampala's mayor and a ruling party candidate are arrested

 The day began with many politically-minded voters unable to tweet or update their Facebook pages after a government ban on social media.

-Throughout the election, social media has been used as a rallying and debate tool.
+Throughout the election, social media has been a rallying and debate tool.

 Further complicating the vote, opposition candidate Kizza Besigye was detained in the area of Kasangati near the capital, Kampala, on Thursday, local police told CNN.